ADVENTURE BUILDER FREQUENTLY ASKED QUESTIONS

 HISTORY OF ADVENTURE BUILDER

-1987 - Work begins on Quest V1.0 for DOS.
+1987 - Work begins on Quest V1.0 for PCs running DOS.
+Rewrote the DEC BASIC code in Pascal (with improvements).

 1989 - Quest V1.1 is released.
 It is primarily a maintenance release.